alanh90/BICA-EmergentThoughts/README.md

 *   **Integration:** The selected scenarios are presented to the downstream system in a format that is compatible, which for LLMs would be appending them to the prompt, or using them to bias the generation process.
 The inclusion of lower-ranked scenarios serves as negative examples, guiding the system toward more optimal and relevant solutions.
 *   **Example:** In a Chain-of-Thought prompting scenario, the selected scenarios would be added to the prompt before generating the final answer, using the top-ranked scenarios as potential solutions, and lower ranked scenarios as negative examples.
 It may also include abstract concepts in the prompt to influence the language models output in novel and creative ways.

-Layer 5 acts as the interface between ECF and external systems, providing optimized scenarios for immediate use.
+Layer 5 acts as the interface between HECF and external systems, providing optimized scenarios for immediate use.

 #### **Key Functions**